Vietnam.vn - Nền tảng quảng bá Việt Nam

 Eating too much at night

-Eating late at night, right before bedtime, can increase stress and disrupt sleep.
+Eating late at night, just before bedtime, can increase stress and disrupt sleep.
 Eat a small, low-calorie meal about two hours before bedtime.
 Avoid caffeinated beverages, alcohol, tea, chocolate, or hot spices close to bedtime.

 Skip the protein